msoos/cav2025/README.md

 Which correspond to the numbers reported in the paper, and they are directly pulled from the logs (and the SQLite DB, which we just created from the logs), as can be verified by examining the code that prints them.
-Here, "med" means median, and "ext" means extension.
+Here, "med" means median, "t" means time, and "ext" means extension.

 # Reproducing the results
 The issue we are faced with is that there are 200*4*2=1600 instances to run,